python/cpython/Doc/library/asyncio-protocol.rst

 .. rubric:: Introduction

-The transport is an interface for an asynchronous source of raw bytes, while the protocol represents an object that feeds and consumes these bytes.
+The transport is an interface for a closable source of raw bytes, while the protocol represents a consumer of these bytes that may answer back.

 The protocol object may either generate and consume data by its own (like a fallback background sender behind :func:`~asyncio.loop.sendfile`), be an